-The Acton Public Library Board of Directors is currently working on updating polices.
+The Acton Public Library Board of Trustees is currently working on updating polices.
 Please check this page for the most current policies.
 There are also printed copies at the Main Desk.

 Click on the policy names below to bring you to the full policy.